fer3852/reMarkableSign/README.md

 * Completely offline, no internet connection needed on the reMarkable or PC.
 * Privacy proof: no files are stored anywhere else besides the PC and tablet, and it's possible to automatically remove signed documents from the tablet.
 * Secure: since the reMarkable can be disconnected from the internet, it's easy to keep your documents safe.

+## Installation
+Download the .zip file containing the [latest release](https://github.com/fer3852/RemarkableSign/releases).
+Extract the file to any desired directory.
+You can run reMarkableSign.exe straight from the extracted folder.

+## Usage
+For instructions on how to use reMarkable Sign, please refer to [the manual](reMarkableSign_Manual.pdf).